dkarunakaran/computer-interact/README.md

 from dotenv import load_dotenv

 load_dotenv()

-query = """
-action 1: open the firfox web browser action 2: click on the address bar action 3: type scholar.google.com action 4: press enter for search action 5: type openai in the search box of google scholar action 6: press enter for search action 7: close the browser
-"""
-user_query = query

-supervisor = Supervisor()

-supervisor.config["debug"] = True
+user_query = "Open a firefox web browser and  type scholar.google.com and enter and then search for 'OpenAI'" supervisor = Supervisor() supervisor.config["debug"] = True

 # Make sure the config is changed before the configure function call.